MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab4_Ex3_Data_Loss_Prevention.md

 - Limiting access to sensitive data from unmanaged devices
 - Blocking the download of sensitive data from unmanaged devices

-In the second step examinine Contoso Ltd.'s existing environment.
+In the second step examine Contoso Ltd.'s existing environment.
 Microsoft Purview and Microsoft Defender offer various solutions for managing data flow, encompassing Microsoft Purview Information Protection, Data Loss Prevention, Conditional Access, and Retention Policies.
-Investiage which controls are already in place.
+Investigate which controls are already in place.
 Access various portals to review current configurations and policies, determining if adjustments are necessary or if new settings/policies need implementation.

 The third phase involves crafting the solution concept.
 Upon investigation, it is evident that none of the current policies meet the defined requirements.
 Therefore, a new set of policies is essential.

 ### Proposed Solution

+Design a security policy to restrict the storage of company data on unmanaged, personal devices.
+This will help to minimize the risk of sensitive data being compromised.
+The policy should outline the types of data that are considered sensitive and the acceptable devices on which they can be stored.
+Additionally, the policy should provide guidelines for the secure transfer of data to external devices.
+Employees should be required to sign an agreement acknowledging their understanding of the policy and their commitment to adhering to it.
+The policy should be communicated to all employees and enforced through regular audits and disciplinary action for non-compliance.
+Regular training sessions should also be conducted to ensure that employees are aware of the risks associated with storing company data on personal devices and the importance of following the policy.
+Finally, the policy should be reviewed and updated regularly to ensure that it remains effective and relevant.

 |Requirement|Solution|Action plan|
 |----|----|----|